TaKeTube/Torrey-GPU/README.md

 # Torrey-GPU

-A GPU version of CSE 168 Path Tracer Torrey.
+A GPU version of CSE 168 Path Tracer Torrey written in C++ 17 & CUDA.
 Except the scene parser and the Vector classes, this renderer is implemented from scratch.

 ![room](/final_scene/room.png?raw=true)